walkr/zwarm/README.md

 Zwarm
 =========

-Start, manage and run a collection of Elixir processes with ease.
+Start, manage and run a collection of identical Elixir processes with ease.

 ### Installation